kYakovenk/prMergeReminderTest/README.md

 # prMergeReminderTest

-A repo for testing github repo settings and actions
+A repo for testing github repo settings